 Sociology BA (Hons)

-Reading sociology at Liverpool University changed my life.
+Reading Sociology at the University of Liverpool changed my life.
 It was while at Liverpool I learnt how to study society in a rigorous, academic way, as opposed to as a passive observer.
 At Liverpool I developed my analytical mind and learned how to articulate my thoughts, all of which helped me to go on and become an award winning journalist and author.
-I use the skills I learnt at Liverpool University daily in my career as a journalist.
+I use the skills I learnt at the University of Liverpool daily in my career as a journalist.
 Whether quizzing a supermodel about feminism or interviewing a Congolese film director, the tools and knowledge I picked up as part of my Sociology degree have proved invaluable.